ahmed-order/EDA_Telco-Customer-Churn/README.md

 **Query :** [Payment_method_query.sql](./eda_sql_querys/Payment_method_query.sql)

 **Table :** [Payment_mathod_table](./data/eda_tables/Payment_method_table.csv).

+#### Observations :
-As we can customer with electronic check left the company the most
+As we can see in the table customer with electronic check left the company the most.

 ### 06- Do customers with partners or dependents stay longer than those who are single?